-On this woodland ID course we will also look at some common mosses and liverworts, as these form a very important component of some woodland types.
-In order to see a wide range of woodland plants we will visit a variety of different types of woodland.
-This may include typical base-rich, species-rich lowland woodlands, sessile oak woods with a distinct ‘upland’ feel to them, wet alder woodlands, a range of scrub communities and secondary woodland.
-We will also discuss aspects of how woodland plants are adapted to succeed in their environments and the communities of plants often found together.
+You will visit a broad variety of woodland habitats to observe a range of woodland species.
+This may include typical base-rich, species-rich lowland woodlands, sessile oak woods with a distinct ‘upland’ feel to them, wet alder woodlands, a range of scrub communities, and secondary woodland.
+You will learn and discuss aspects of how woodland plants are adapted to succeed in their environments and the communities of plants that are often found together.

 *Please note that some of the woodland paths are steep.

 Tutor: Sally PeacockSally’s interest in natural history began at an early age but was fanned into flames by involvement in leading groups in the hills and mountains of the UK as a teacher.
 This led to a fascination with the plants of the UK, so that seeing plants when out walking is like seeing old friends.

 This timetable is subject to change but should give an outline of what to expect.

 If you have booked accommodation with the Centre your bedroom will be ready from 3.00pm onward on the day of arrival and we ask that you vacate by 9.30am on the morning of departure.

 If numbers are sufficient a station pick up will be arranged at 5.30pm from Shrewsbury Station.

 Please arrive in time for the evening meal at 6.30pm on Friday

 The course starts after dinner with a classroom session 7.30pm - 9.00pm

 The course ends at 4.00pm on the final day.